Wendy B. Scott

 A graduate of Harvard University and New York University School of Law, Dean Scott taught at the North Carolina Central University School of Law for 8 years, where she served as Associate Dean for Academic Affairs from 2009 to 2012.
 She previously taught at Tulane Law School in New Orleans for 17 years and served as Vice Dean for Academic Affairs.
 Her scholarship has focused on constitutional theory and school desegregation.
 Her work on the desegregation of public colleges and universities has been widely cited.

-Dean Scott brings a lifetime of exceptional service to the position, having distinguished herself as a lawyer, teacher, legal scholar, administrator and community leader.
-Early in her career, Dean Scott did employment law as a staff attorney at the Legal Action Center of the City of New York, worked as an associate at Vladeck, Waldman, Elias & Engelhard in New York City, and directed litigation as the associate counsel for the Center for Law and Social Justice, a community law office in Brooklyn, New York.
+Professor Scott brings a lifetime of exceptional service to the position, having distinguished herself as a lawyer, teacher, legal scholar, administrator and community leader.
+Early in her career, Scott did employment law as a staff attorney at the Legal Action Center of the City of New York, worked as an associate at Vladeck, Waldman, Elias & Engelhard in New York City, and directed litigation as the associate counsel for the Center for Law and Social Justice, a community law office in Brooklyn, New York.
 She is a member of the New York bar and has been admitted to practice in the United State Supreme Court.

 She has also faithfully served in a number of positions with Baptist institutions, alongside her husband Reverend Eddie Scott.
 They are the parents of Christian Scott who will graduate from high school in 2017.

 - J.D.
 New York University School of Law Arthur T. Vanderbilt Medal